Buta Kola: Medium

-The art of being a channel/medium is learned.
+The art of being a channel/medium is believed to be learned.
 Young boys belonging to the Pambada, Parava, Nalike castes attend rituals where their kin is performing; and they help out with shredding the coconut leaves for the garment of the channel/medium, holding the mirror while the channel/medium is putting on the make up etc. They learn the art of the performance by observing the performance of their kin and trying to mimic it.
 Along with being able to mimic the way their kin performed, what is essential to be a successful channel/medium is also the aptitude of being possessed by the deity.
 There are certain rules the channel/medium needs to follow to prepare his body for the possession.
 This may include being a vegetarian and not drinking alcohol.
 The channel/medium feels the sudden spirit possession only for a few seconds but after that he is filled with the deity's energy that lets him behave as the deity for the entire ritual.

 There are two types of mediators between the spirits and the humans.
 The first type of mediator is known as the pātri.
 These are members of middle castes such as Billava (toddy tappers, formerly also bow-men).
 The second type of mediator ("channels/mediums") typically belong to scheduled castes such as Pambada, Parava or Nalike.
-While the pātri has only a sword and a bell as ritual tools, the channel/medium uses makeup, ornaments, masks etc. Both mediums are believed to channelise the deity from an altered state of consciousness.
-But while the channel/medium may speak as the būta (in the first person) and about the būta (in the third person, i.e. when he recounts his/her pāḍdana), the pātri only speaks as the būta in the first person.
+While the pātri has only a sword and a bell as ritual tools, the channel/medium uses makeup, ornaments, masks etc.